 Has OneMain been involved in other litigation?

-In May 2023, OneMain settled with the Consumer Financial Protection Bureau (CFPB) over related allegations, agreeing to pay $20 million in consumer refunds and civil penalties.
-The consent order stated that OneMain deceived borrowers into thinking they needed to purchase add-on products to receive a loan.
-The company was required to refund $10 million in interest charges to 25,000 customers who had cancelled their add-on product purchases.
+In May 2023, OneMain settled with the Consumer Financial Protection Bureau over related allegations, agreeing to pay $20 million in consumer refunds and civil penalties.
+The consent order required the company to refund $10 million in interest charges to 25,000 customers who had cancelled their add-on product purchases.

 In 2025, OneMain settled a class action lawsuit for $500,000.
 The plaintiffs in the case claimed the company sent debt collection emails and text messages to Florida customers in violation of the Florida Consumer Collection Practices Act.